mikedef/gazebo_sim_moos_ivp/moos_gazebo/README.md

 # moos_gazebo
-Package to launch CORA and WAMV vessels in custom configurations.
+Package to launch CORA, WAMV, or Heron USVs in custom configurations.
 Examples launch with a datum point associated with the MIT Sailing Pavilion

 ## cora.launch
 Base launch script for the custom CORA vessel